ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ to no man »&gt;efa!l— 10
+Nature to each allots Ilia proper sphere, il
+Fortune makes folly her peculiar care 12
+Custom docs not olten reason overrule, lit
+And throw a cruel sunshine on a fnnf.
+14
+Live well—how long or short ]&gt;erinit to llair­
+en ; is
+They who forgive most shall l»e most forgir­
+en.
+1C
+Sin may be clasped so close we can not see its
+lace— 17
+Vile intercourse where virtue has not place.
+18
 Then keep-eaHh passion down, however dear, 19
 Thou pendulum betwixt a smile and tear: 20
 Her sensual snares let faithless pleasure lav, 21